filipmuntean/realtime_data/README.md

 course_download.zip

-**Step 2:** Uncompress the file using unzip utility or any other supporting utility
+**Step 2:** Uncompress the above file using unzip utility or any other supporting utility

 unzip course_download.zip